 What stops you from making the changes you know you should?
 Shawn says it’s “activation energy.”

 You know, like the activation energy it takes to initially get your butt off the couch and to the gym.
 The hard part is getting started.
+If you reduce the amount of activation energy required, tough things become easy.
+So make new habits 20 seconds easier to start.

 Shawn would sleep in his gym clothes and put his sneakers next to the bed and it made him much more likely to exercise when he woke up.